iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 ### What model should you use?

-The comparison table above provides the pros and cons, and details are in implemetation sections below.
+The comparison table above provides the pros and cons; details are in the implementation sections below.

 I could tell you to decide... consider... blah-blah... for yourself, but...
 I numbered the modes in the order of my personal preference: